morrning/hesabixCore/README.md

 # **hesabix Core**

 Hesabix is first open source accounting software in persian language with web interface.

-for see full project Demo see main website at [https://hesabix.ir](https://hesabix.ir)
+This project is just API server for use with web user interface visit [https://github.com/morrning/hesabixUI](https://github.com/morrning/hesabixUI) for see full project Demo see main website at [https://hesabix.ir](https://hesabix.ir)

 ## Before Installation